w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 There are different types of cloud

 - **Public**: accessible to anyone willing to pay (e.g., Microsoft, AWS, Google)
+  - Any resources that you are not using can be used by other
+  - Users share the costs
 - **Private**: accessible by individuals within an institution
-  - In public cloud, any resources that you are not using can be used by other
-  - Users share the costs
   - Cost-sharing disappears in private clouds
 - **Hybrid**: a mix of the previous